isma91/yu-gi-oh-api/readme.md

 ### Run Tests

 After that, all you need is run the command `php bin/phpunit --process-isolation` at the root of the project.

+Be aware that some test WILL fail because they have dependencies, run `php bin/phpunit --list-groups` to find it.

+You need to run theme separately because we create some entity in the database before update/get/delete.